-ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) of impact of staff development on student achievement.
-6. The Student Data Services program will promote awareness of and support for the use of data to improve instruction by: Continuing to offer professional development offerings through the Data Warehouse and Test Scanning programs Continuing to offer professional development offering through the Student Information Systems programs Continuing to participate in and expand professional networks related to the use of student data Ongoing through June 30, 2016 There were a total of 244 professional development offerings hosted by Student Data Services in 2014-15.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 5.
+The Model Schools program will increase the number of districts participating by: Increasing the number of instructional technology professional development activities available.
+Increasing the number of subscribers to the Model Schools listserv.
+Utilizing an online survey tool for all workshop and job-embedded professional development to assess teacher perception of impact of staff development on student achievement.
+Ongoing through June 30, 2016 Admin.
+Coord., Model Schools There were 76 professional development opportunities available to districts.
+352 people have joined the listserv.
+20 surveys were created in Survey Monkey to assess professional development.
+6. The Student Data Services program will promote awareness of and support for the use of data to improve instruction by: Continuing to offer professional development offerings through the Data Warehouse and Test Scanning programs Continuing to offer professional development offering through the Student Information Systems programs Continuing to participate in and expand professional networks related to the use of student data Ongoing through June 30, 2016 There were a total of 179 professional development offerings hosted by Student Data Services in 2013-14.
 All workshops provided support for current SED initiatives.
-45 professional development offerings were provided by the Data Warehouse and Test Scanning programs.
-199 professional development offerings were provided by the Student Information System programs.
-A total of 292 professional network meetings were attended by Student Data Services administrators.
+34 professional development offerings were provided by the Data Warehouse and Test Scanning programs.
+145 professional development offerings were provided by the Student Information System programs.
+A total of 258 professional network meetings were attended by Student Data Services administrators.